-Three months ago, we were frantically searching for the final items on our Christmas lists.
-Today, grocery shelves full of household necessities like toilet paper and hand soap are barren.
-The coronavirus, also known as COVID-19, has interrupted business operations at a rate unmatched since the last World War.
+Not long ago, we were frantically searching for the final items on our Christmas lists.
+Earlier this year, grocery shelves full of household necessities like toilet paper and hand soap were barren.
+The coronavirus, also known as COVID-19, interrupted business operations at a rate unmatched since the last World War.

-While we all hunker down in our homes and try to maintain social distancing, the world around us is reeling from the effects of the quarantine.
+While we all hunker down in our homes (for a second time) and try to maintain social distancing, the world around us is still reeling from the effects of the quarantine.
 Operational inefficiencies that were once dubbed "long-term projects" have become glaring liabilities, leaving even the largest of companies looking for ways to implement temporary "duct tape" solutions - without sacrificing control and security.

 We may not fully understand what payments processes will look like when we all return to the office, but one thing is for sure, change is on the horizon.
 A brief look into the past, confirms that much.